robinschuere/writersblock/readme.md

   }
 ```
 What are events?
-  - events are an array of occurrances in the character history
+  - events are an array of occurrances in the character history -> link to character _id
   - an event holds a description
   - an event can create / remove attributes => this means it is possible, by event to add or substract values from the basicAttributes. if no value is given, the value 0 is recorded.
   - an event can create / remove characteristics => this means it is possible, by event to add or substract values from the basicCharacteristic. if no value is given, the value 0 is recorded.